mattharrison/sentai/context/PRD.md

 # Product Requirements Document: SentAI Text Classifier

+## Prime Directive

+DO NOT WRITE ANY CODE if you have questions about the requirements.
+Instead, ASK QUESTIONS until you fully understand the requirements.
+Only write code when you are certain about what needs to be built.

 ## 1. Introduction

 This document outlines the requirements for **SentAI**, a Python library and command-line tool designed for advanced text classification using the OpenAI API.
 The tool will classify input text across three dimensions: polarity, emotion, and subjectivity, returning structured data for easy integration and analysis.